 Who doesn’t want to publish a memoir?
-Jerry Payne’s instructional book features excellent writing and great organization.
-He packs in valuable guidance, suggestions, and insight for the aspiring writer of memoir, delivering precisely what he promises save one glaring exception.
+Jerry Payne’s instructional book boasts excellent writing and great organization.
+He packs in valuable guidance, thoughtful suggestions, and creative insights for the aspiring writer of memoir, delivering precisely what he promises – save one glaring exception.

 The author observes, “Whether you realize it or not, you have an agreement with the reader.
 An implied contract.
 If you breach that contract, if you violate the trust of your reader, why should he or she continue reading?
 How can you expect your reading audience to stick around?”

 Yes!
 I completely agree.
 But –

 Where the Author Blew It